-Hello please advise on how to use Soxhlet's extractor or any reference to the instructions I am dealing with extracting different plants in solvent alcohol or gasoline in advance Thank you for some advice Petr B.
+Hello please advise on how to use Soxhlet's extractor exactly or some reference to the instructions I am dealing with extracting different plants in solvent alcohol or gasoline in advance Thank you for some advice Petr B.

 Dear Mr. Peter,

 Optical physicists say it is either very easy or, on the contrary, very difficult.
 The same can be said in extraction chemistry.
-The practice of enzymology at the Charles University is the most difficult and expensive practitioner of the whole study, and in large part is devoted to extraction.
+The practice of enzymology at the Faculty of Science is the most difficult and expensive practitioner of the whole study and in large part is devoted to extraction.
 Many scientists have spent their life trying to extract and crystallize substances from plant and animal materials.
 On the other hand, simple extraction can be done easily by simply inserting the plant material into the solvent container.
-I would call this a batch extraction procedure.
-In the case of quantitative extraction of 100% of the content of the substance, it is possible to use countercurrent or batch-counter extraction, such as used in skin tanning.
+Such a procedure would be called batch extraction.
+In the case of quantitative extraction of 100% of the content of the substance, counter-current or charge-counter extraction can be used, as is used for example in leather tanning.
 Its description is indicated here .

-From a practical point of view, Soxhlet's extractor stands somewhere between the batch and column extractions.
+From a practical point of view, the Soxhlet extractor stands somewhere on the border of the batch and column extraction.
 It is characterized by the recycling of the solvent, which takes place by distillation and re-condensation on the cooler over the charcoal cartridge.
-Some qualitative factors influencing extraction on a sox-hole are qualitatively described in another answer , but I do not pay attention to the half-time mode in which the right Soxhlet works.
-The right Soxhlet has a tube that ensures that the cartridge is gradually filled with a condensing solvent and when it is fully filled, the drain tube is overheated and the contents of the cartridge are emptied into the warming flask.
-I could now refer you to the resources you would study by learning how to calculate the extraction length and its other parameters.
-About these resources, you can make an idea of this for the useless use of the "Chemical Engineering, Chapter Extraction" syllabus, freely available on the Internet.
-However, you would have to test the constants for the calculation.
+Some qualitative factors influencing extraction on the soxlethal have been described qualitatively in another answer , but I do not pay attention to the half-time mode in which the right Soxhlet works.
+The right Soxhlet has a tube that ensures that the cartridge is gradually filled with a condensing solvent and when it is completely filled, the drain tube is overheated and the contents of the cartridge are emptied into the warming flask.
+I could now refer you to resources that you would be able to study the extraction duration and its parameters.
+For these resources, you can make an idea of this for the practice of useless syllable "Chemical Engineering, Chapter Extraction" (see ), Freely available on the Internet.
+However, you would have to test the constants for the calculation experimentally.

-Of course, gasoline can not be used amateurally for extraction for food purposes.
-Take extra care to ensure that the cooler has condensed the solvent in a quantitative way, and spirits or even petrol vapor have not escaped into the environment.
-Take personal care of the extraction and always use a sufficient amount of solvent to avoid drying the heating container.
+Gasoline, of course, can not be used amateurally for extraction for food purposes.
+When extracting, be careful that the condenser really has condensed all of your solvents, and alcohol or even gas vapors have not escaped to the environment.
+Take personal care of the extraction and always use a sufficient amount of solvent to avoid the drying of the heating container.
 Always work with gasoline only outside in fresh air.
-Do not eat, drink alcohol or alcohol extract in excess of small quantities, do not smoke and do not handle with open fire.
-Legal Addition: I avail myself of any liability for damage to property and property caused by the explosion of alcohol or gasoline.
+Do not eat, drink alcohol or spirits in a larger quantity than small, do not smoke and do not handle with open fire.
+Legal Addition: I hereby waive any liability for damage to property and property caused by explosion of alcohol or gasoline.